 A pervious pavement field testing project is proposed at Sharp Avenue between Division and Hamilton Streets.
-Questions remain as to the suitability for pervious concrete and porous asphalt in eastern Washington.
-The City is working with Gonzaga University to design and monitor pervious pavement installations for durability and water quality.
-In 2014, the students prepared a mock RFP, feasibility study report, and interim report with recommendations for pervious pavement design alternatives and monitoring setup.
-The City of Spokane applied for an Ecology grant to construct the project.
+Questions remain regarding the suitability for pervious pavements in eastern Washington.
+The City partnered with Gonzaga University to design and monitor pervious pavement installations for durability and water quality.
+Students prepared a mock RFP, feasibility study report, and interim report with recommendations for pervious pavement design alternatives and monitoring setup.
+The City applied for an Ecology grant to construct the project.